-Bill brings to Stoller over twenty-five years of wine industry experience.
-He serves as the Chair of the Board of Directors and Chair of the Marketing Committee for Low Input VIticulture and Enology (LIVE), and is the leading certifier of Sustainable Vineyards and Wineries in the Northwest.
-Bill supports the Society of Wine Educators as a Certified Wine Educator since 2007.
+Bill brings more than 25 years of wine industry experience to Stoller.
+He has served as past Chair of the Board of Directors as well as Marketing Committee Chair for LIVE (Low Input Viticulture and Enology), the leading certifier of sustainable vineyards and wineries in the Pacific Northwest.
+Bill has held Certified Wine Educator's accreditation through the Society of Wine Educators since 2007.
 In addition to his extensive wine management experience, Bill also brings the skills of a winegrower, as Bill and his wife Linda are owners of Libra Vineyard.

 Born and raised in southeast Portland, James holds a Bachelor of Science in business administration with a focus in sports marketing from the University of Oregon.
 James worked with the Portland Trail Blazers before joining us at Stoller Family Estate.
 He fell in love with the winery the first time he drove up to the estate and saw the breathtaking approach.

 Steve has been our accounting and administration manager since January 2013.
 A native Oregonian, he graduated from OSU with a Bachelor’s Degree in business administration with a concentration in accounting.
 Prior to joining Stoller, Steve was the CFO of Willamette Valley Vineyards.